binaryphile/www.minimak.org/pages/index.md

 While it may seem remarkable that Minimak's per-key improvement is better than the others, it's not really.
 Per-key improvement is highest with the first 4-key layout and goes down from there.
-This makes sense because if you're designing the layout correctly, you're using up the best key changes first.
+This makes sense because if you're designing the layout correctly, you're using the best key changes first.

 What's remarkable is that with only 12 keys you get most of the improvement in the Colemak and Dvorak layouts at nowhere near the